Enter the required inputs into the calculator and find unknown gas properties such as pressure, volume, temperature, and quantity of substance.

 \(\dfrac{V_{1}}{n_{1}} =\dfrac{V_{2}}{n_{2}}\)

-Case 1: in case you are asked to discover the extent from the given values which are:
+Case 1: in case you are asked to find the extent from the given values which can be:

 \(\ Volume\ (V) =\dfrac{nRT}{P} =\dfrac{0.250\times\ 8.314\times\ 300}{200}\)